 POOL VIEW ROOMS

 The three upstairs rooms boast a wrap around balconies with views of the surrounding rice fields, Indian Ocean, Bali’s outer laying islands, the most sacred spot on the island, Mount Agung, and of course The Healing Pool.
-The ground floor rooms offer indoor/outdoor garden bathrooms with rain shower and a large soaking bathtub.
+The ground floor rooms offer indoor/outdoor garden bathrooms with rain shower.

 Double Occupancy: $2695 per person